 Through R4Respect, young people in Logan and surrounds support other young people to develop the values, knowledge and skills they need for respectful relationships.

-R4Respect Youth Ambassadors aim to prevent controlling and abusive behaviour at a young age as this can feed the cycle of domestic and family violence.
+R4Respect Youth Workers educate young people to prevent controlling and abusive behaviour at a young age as this can feed the cycle of domestic and family violence.

 They are supported by local businesses, organisations, community groups and government departments.

 Logan City Council awarded Men4Respect a 2020 Safe City Award for helping make Logan more welcoming, inclusive and safe.

 We are a team of young people aged 17 to 24 years who run an education and prevention strategy that aims to prevent anti-social behaviour and violence, including violence in personal or intimate relationships.